Financial Aid - You Can Afford College!

 and anytime throughout the year.

-- If you are receiving any financial aid other than a Board of Governor's fee waiver
+- If you are receiving any financial aid other than The California College Promise Grant,

-(BOG), dropping classes could result in the student repaying federal funds already
+dropping classes could result in the student repaying federal funds already received

-received or could reduce future financial aid funding.
-It is recommended that you
+or could reduce future financial aid funding.
+It is recommended that you contact

-- All student payments for the spring 2014 semester will be based upon the number of
+- All student payments for the semester will be based upon the number of units the student

-for the summer semester.
-Any increases or decreases made to the student's unit load
+Any increases or decreases made to the student's unit load after census will not be

-for the spring semester, the student may owe a repayment of funds received to the
+may owe a repayment of funds received to the federal government and/or state.

-- You must enroll in all classes for the spring semester including any 16 week, 8 week
+- You must enroll in all classes for the semester including any 6 week, 8 week or other

-or other short term classes offered during the spring semester by February 2, 2014
+short term classes offered during the semester by the census date of that semester

 to be paid for those classes.
 If a student is not enrolled for semester length courses,